-Patients with a common type of metal hip implant should have regular health checks, according to the UK body for regulating medical devices.
+Patients with a common type of metal hip implant should have regular annual health checks.

 But compared with other hip replacements, some metal-on-metal hip devices have been found to wear down more quickly in some patients.